freshlysqueezedgames/hermes/README.md

 7. You can declare as many events as you like inside your reducers
 8. Hermes is child-first.
 Meaning it will reduce at the bottom-most nodes and then iterate up their path back towards the root.
 9. Actions are executed in the order they are submitted, and are asynchronous.
+10. By default, actions can be listened for like events for coding convenience (no need to have matching event definitions), however, if you wish this not to be the case, you can turn it off by setting dispatchActions to false on the Hermes constructor config object.

 ## Hermes Class